Picture this: You’ve just invested a lot of time or a lot of money into a brand spankin’ new website that you *cannot* wait for people to see…

 A sitemap is a file that lists all the pages on a website to help search engines find and index the site’s content.
 To submit a sitemap to Google, follow these steps:

-Google My Business is a free tool that allows businesses to manage their online presence across Google, including Google Maps and Google Search.
-Here’s how to set up Google My Business:
+Google Business Profile is a free tool that allows businesses to manage their online presence across Google, including Google Maps and Google Search.
+Here’s how to set up Google Business Profil

-1. Go to the Google My Business website.
+- Go to the Google Business Profile website.

 Setting Up Google Analytics